 The principle of being coherent is the verification that the details or specifics (parts) are perceived to be in coherence by that which is not testable (i.e., that it remains invisible).

 This sutra separates the principle of control from that of coherence.
 To understand this separation, we can think of a computer.
 The user interface of the computer—e.g., the buttons on an application—create signals which then control the rest of the computer.
-However, the computer also has an operating system which allows the control system, the intended purpose, and the various parts to function cohesively.
+However, the computer also has an operating system that allows the control system, the intended purpose, and the various parts to function cohesively.
 The operating system, for instance, can forbid one part (that is not designated to control the whole system) from becoming the controller.
 The operating system gives fair access to all the parts to allow them to function.
 Its central role is to ensure that the computer doesn’t crash, one part doesn’t destroy the other parts, and parts are treated fairly in a system.
 The separation of the control and the coherence systems is like that between the purpose for which the system exists (e.g., the user interface which makes the system useful) and the fairness system which makes the system persistent (e.g., the operating system in a computer which manages the system’s operations).

 The system of coherence constitutes a set of rules that define the correct and incorrect operation of the system.
 In the case of a society, for example, these rules are meant to ensure that the society survives over time.
 The survival of the society is quite different from its other goals—such as prosperity, happiness, or other kinds of economic and political objectives.
 The government makes the decisions about the goals of the society.
-But another system must ensure that these pursuits do not destroy the society.
+But another system must ensure that these pursuits do not destroy society.
 This is generally achieved by enacting a system of rules to be followed by every member of the society, including the government which controls the society, and the military, police, or bureaucracy, which translate the government’s will onto the people as societal control.
-Hence, although the government is controller of the society, it cannot act whimsically.
-Even though the police, government, and bureaucracy are controlled by the government, they cannot disobey the principle of the society’s existence.
+Hence, although the government is the controller of the society, it cannot act whimsically.
+Even though the police, government, and bureaucracy are controlled by the government, they cannot disobey the principle of society’s existence.

-A good analogue of the coherence system would be the immune system in the body.
+A good analog of the coherence system would be the immune system in the body.
 Its central purpose is to ensure that the body has longevity.
 What we do with the body is not controlled by the immune system, and in that sense, there is a separation of the controlling system (e.g., the brain) and the coherence system (e.g., the system of hormones).
 The brain can for instance push the body to work very hard toward some goals, and the immune system will then trigger a collapse and force the body to rest for longevity.

-Similarly, the principles of the health of society—namely, the moral principles of duty and responsibility—are independent of the society’s goals.
+Similarly, the principles of the health of society—namely, the moral principles of duty and responsibility—are independent of society’s goals.
 If the goals force immorality on the society, then they jeopardize its longevity.
-In that sense, the laws of a society should not be whimsically changed because these laws are like the immune system that ensure that the body survives over time; the laws of the land should not be tailored to make it achieve different goals; these laws should be the principles of the health of the social system.
+In that sense, the laws of a society should not be whimsically changed because these laws are like the immune system that ensures that the body survives over time; the laws of the land should not be tailored to make it achieve different goals; these laws should be the principles of the health of the social system.